StrikingLoo/strikingloo.github.io/_posts/2022-07-20-dithering.md

 *Compressed image with k = 16*

 The image with the biggest palette looks pretty similar to the original (except in the background details) but has a size of 344Kb.
-That's a 40% reduction!
+That's a 40% reduction.

 Just to make sure, let's try a different image.